-Workers’ comp insurance covers employees’ lost wages, medical bills, and legal expenses if they become injured on the job.
+Workers’ comp insurance helps cover an employee’s medical bills and lost wages and an employer’s legal expenses in the case of a work-related injury.
 Each state administers its own workers’ comp program through a commission or board that makes sure businesses comply with workers’ comp laws.

 All states except Texas require that businesses with employees carry workers’ comp insurance, but the specific requirements and regulations vary by state.
 If you are an employer, you will likely need to cover all of your employees, but you may not be required by law to carry coverage for yourself as an officer or partner.

 However, in certain industries like construction, you often need to show proof of workers’ comp insurance before you can begin work.
 Many clients and customers will ask to see proof of your coverage, so it’s a good idea to get workers’ comp insurance for yourself as well as your employees.

 Also, paying out of pocket for work-related injuries can be financially devastating for a company.
 Regardless of the laws in your state, to avoid this type of financial loss you’ll need to have coverage for yourself and your workers.